5 Questions to Ask a Doula Before Hiring

 1.)
 What training did you recieve to become a doula?

 While some doulas may not yet be certified because they have to support a certain amount of people prior to becoming officially certified, they have most likely already received training on how to be a doula.
+Some doulas choose not to use a certifying business and instead train under a doula mentor.

 As a doula myself, I trained through Birth Arts International and Stillbirth Day in order to become a Birth, Adoption, Bereavement, and Postpartum Doula.
 I continued my education in various subjects through Evidence-Based Birth, the Family Equality Council, & Local training programs.